Blue dwarf (red-dwarf stage): End of stellar life

 Blue dwarfs are believed to eventually completely exhaust their store of hydrogen fuel, and their interior pressures are insufficient to fuse any other fuel.
 Once fusion ends, they are no longer main-sequence "dwarf" stars and become so-called white dwarfs – which, despite the name, are not main-sequence "dwarfs" and are not stars, but rather stellar remnants.

 Once the former "blue"-dwarf stars have become degenerate, non-stellar white dwarfs, they cool, losing the remnant heat left over from their final hydrogen-fusing stage.
 The cooling process also requires enormous periods of time – much longer than the age of the universe at present – similar to the immense time previously required for them to change from their original red dwarf stage to their final blue dwarf stage.
 The stellar remnant white dwarf will eventually cool to become a black dwarf.
 (The universe is not old enough for any stellar remnants to have cooled to "black", so black dwarfs are also a well-founded, but still hypothetical object.)

+It is also theoretically possible for these dwarfs at any stage of their lives to merge and become larger stars, such as helium stars.
+Such stars should ultimately also become white dwarfs, which like the others, will cool down to black dwarfs.